Ypertex/blog/content/articles/test-your-way-to-success/index.md

 ## Conclusion

 RATs are a great way to spare ourselves the disappointment to invest a lot of resources into something that nobody needs.
-They help being more successful at what we do for a living.
+They help us to be more successful at what we do for a living.

 I've started to systematically scan for RATs whenever someone asks me to dedicate a substantial amount of time or money to something.
-By testing these assumptions, people effectively **show, don't tell** me what they really mean.
+By testing these assumptions, people effectively **show, don't tell** me what they mean.

 Start smelling and testing RATs in your environment, too.
 This way, whatever's doomed to fail can fail early—leaving you and others to **spend more on what's well spent**!